top of page

 Not to make people better.

-But to make them more internally capable.
+To make them more internally capable.

-So they can choose what they build—
+So they can choose what they build —

 in their work,